dodgyville/pyvida/README.md

 - removed deprecated walkareas
 - replaced opacity and alpha handing with single set_alpha and get_alpha methods
 - when adding modals, they must be added to game object first.
+- removed deprecated WalkArea (deprecated since pyvida4)
+- remove pickle code, replaced with json for loading and save games and settings
+-